This post is about all the great things you can do in New York City in the Winter, updated for 2023.

 Visit the Butterfly Conservatory

-Located at the American Natural History Museum, this annual event takes place from the end of November through May of the next year, making it the perfect winter activity.
+Located at the American Museum of Natural History, this annual event takes place from the end of November through May of the next year, making it the perfect winter activity.

 You'll find more than 500 butterflies fluttering around all kinds of beautiful tropical plants inside the museum's Butterfly habitat.